CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/01_MappingData00.md

 ### Mapping Data 00: Mapping World Population(s)
 #### Premise
 We want to create a map of cities and countries and ask some questions about population and population distibution.
-We have a point file for the locations of populated places around the world as well as a polygon file for country boundaries.
-This map will serve as a basemap to which we can add additional information and layers in order to examine multiple measures of population and the differences between them.
+We have a point file for the locations of populated places around the world and a polygon file for country boundaries.
+This map will serve as a basemap.
+We can add additional information and layers to examine multiple measures of population and the differences between them.
-The data we are using is the Gridded Population of the World (GPW).
+The data we are using is the [Gridded Population of the World (GPW)](http://sedac.ciesin.columbia.edu/data/collection/gpw-v4).
 It is compiled from the 2010 round of the Population and Housing Censuses.
 It is compiled by the NASA Socioeconomic Data and Applicaitons Center (SEDAC), operated by Center for International Earth Science Information Network (CIESIN) at Columbia.
+The stated purpose for this data is to provide "globally consistent and spatially explicit data for use in research, policy-making, and communications."

 #### Setting up QGIS